Friedrich Schiller: Musical settings

 Donizetti's Maria Stuarda is based on Mary Stuart; Rossini's Guillaume Tell is an adaptation of William Tell.
 Nicola Vaccai's Giovanna d'Arco (1827) is based on The Maid of Orleans, and his La sposa di Messina (1839) on The Bride of Messina.
-Bruch’s The Lay of the Bell is also based on a poem by Schiller.
-Elise Schmezer (1810–1856) used Schiller’s text for her Lied “Das Geheimnis”.
+Bruch's The Lay of the Bell is also based on a poem by Schiller.
+Elise Schmezer (1810–1856) used Schiller's text for her Lied "Das Geheimnis".
 Tchaikovsky's 1881 opera The Maid of Orleans is partly based on Schiller's work.
 In 1923, German composer Frieda Schmitt-Lermann wrote the music for a theatre production (Das Lied von der Glocke) based on Schiller's text.
-German-Russian composer Zinaida Petrovna Ziberova created a musical setting for Schiler's William Tell in 1935.
+German-Russian composer Zinaida Petrovna Ziberova created a musical setting for Schiller's William Tell in 1935.
 The 20th-century composer Giselher Klebe adapted The Robbers for his first opera of the same name, which premiered in 1957.